 I did some research and learned this company has been sued for deceptive business practices in the past and recently paid a fine to the NY State Attorney General for renewing subscriptions without permission and charging debit/credit cards.

 It's ironic that people are getting ripped off by a "security" company that purports to protect consumers from viruses and other internet malfeasance.
 If you decide to do business with them, make sure to have your magnifying glass handy to read the fine print in their offerings!
-(I assume I missed the fine print)
+(I assume I missed the fine print.)

-I recently downloaded Norton anti-virus 30 day (free) trial.
+I recently downloaded Norton antivirus 30 day (free) trial.
 In the terms, it said that after the 30 day trial that my debit account would then be charged for the service.
-That's fine, but the very next day the money was taken out of my account causing my account to over-draw.
+That's fine, but the very next day the money was taken out of my account causing my account to overdraw.
 So I ended up paying the $40 plus $35 to my bank because of this product.
 What a great way to treat new potential customers.
 I paid $75 for the trial download.
 I also wrote to their customer service about this and haven't received a reply.
 I would strongly suggest going with a different product than this.

 I'm devastated!
 After years of believing that Symantec was the cream of the crop in antivirus software, they let me down in a big way.
 When I got my new computer, I ordered Norton AntiVirus 2007 first thing because I knew I could trust it.
-Two months later, I have a virus that hyjacked my IE home page and pesters me with constant alerts, warnings and pop-ups.
+Two months later, I have a virus that hijacked my IE home page and pesters me with constant alerts, warnings and pop-ups.

 My first response was to go to Symantec... a most trusted partner.
 I did the software scans, the internet scans and downloaded the latest software... it would not detect.
 So, for a week, I chatted and e-mailed with people from India and got nothing but dizzy.
 Each time I had to start my story over (thank God for cut/paste).
 Finally I broke down and clicked on the "premium" chat.

 Lo and behold!
 This guy was very knowledgeable about my particular virus (SpyDawn) and for $40.00, he would send me instructions to remove it but for $70.00, a tech would remove it for me.
 Huh?
 Oh, I get it now.
 I pay $60.00 for the virus software that doesn't work and the kicker is that I have to pay another $70.00 on the backside.
 Why didn't they just charge me $130.00 up front?
 So, I'll keep working on a cheaper way to remove this virus (it's the principle of it) and while I'm at it, I'll be shopping for a new virus protection software.
 I'm very disappointed and I'm done with Symantec.

 The online and phone customer support is a maze.
 I tried to cancel an auto renewal charge that appeared on my card.
-I navigated the online site to get a customer support “Priority Id”.
-The online site said the expected wait time was 1 minute (The actual quote was, ”We answered our last call in 1 minute.”)
+I navigated the online site to get a customer support “Priority Id.”
+The online site said the expected wait time was 1 minute.
+(The actual quote was, ”We answered our last call in 1 minute.”)
 I waited 50 minutes and gave up.
 I think I'll just have AMEX challenge the charge instead of wasting my time with this again.

-Not all of my 5 users anti-virus software runs out on the same day and until now I have got 5 full years (60 months) of protection.
+Not all of my 5 users antivirus software runs out on the same day and until now I have got 5 full years (60 months) of protection.
 However from last year Symantec have changed the system so that they all run out on the same day.
 Therefore I got 12 months, 5 months, 5 months, 3 months and 2 months.
 That's 27 months instead of 60!